 We realized that it isn’t what a patient is reactive to that’s important.
 It’s what they’re not reactive to that matters most, because those are the foods you want them to eat, and the foods you’ll help them turn into an eating plan they can follow (breakfast, lunch, dinner, snacks, and beverages).

 As alluded to previously, too much focus on the reactive items tends to focus the patient on what they can’t have.
-This is often a problem for food sensitive patients because many times patients are reactive to the foods they like to eat.
+This is often a problem for diet-induced inflammation because many times patients are reactive to the foods they like to eat.
 Now you’re instructing them they can’t have those foods anymore, and that they need to make sure that everything they eat doesn’t contain those reactive items.
 Therefore for most, the entire focus becomes a constant reminder of how difficult the new eating plan is to follow, how they can’t eat anything they like, and quickly results in high levels of recidivism.

 However, if the focus is on what they can have, and includes foods they enjoy eating, and, they are involved in the process of choosing their foods, then you achieve greater levels of patient participation, enthusiasm, adherence, and satisfaction.
 They then take a responsible and active role in their therapy.
 This is the ideal for food sensitivity and lifestyle change therapy and leads to the greatest outcomes in the shortest time frame possible.